Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 Rough ruby crystal

-Rubies typically form in metamorphic environments like marble and schist, with Burma (now Myanmar) being the most historically renowned source.
+Rubies typically form in metamorphic environments such as marble and schist, with Burma (now Myanmar) historically recognized as the most renowned source.
 Natural rubies, especially those that are untreated and possess exceptional colour, are highly valued and rare compared to treated rubies and other gemstones like spinels.
 The most valuable rubies are those that are a deep, rich red colour with excellent clarity and very few inclusions.
 High-quality ruby prices continue to rise due to increasing difficulty in finding stones of this quality.

 Spinels can form from both metamorphic and magmatic processes.
 They were first discovered in ancient Sri Lanka.
 Spinel is commonly found in limestones that have undergone metamorphism and in ultramafic rocks such as peridotite.
 Their distinct characteristics and value are shaped by their geological and historical contexts.
 Spinel is typically highly transparent, allowing for easy spotting of blemishes or inclusions within the gemstone.
 Additionally, spinel has a vitreous lustre and is known for its excellent transparency.
 Tools and instruments, such as a dichroscope and a jeweller’s loupe, can help distinguish between rubies and spinel.